 • Your private key or secret recovery phrase has been stolen.

-How Cryptocurrency Recovery Can Not Happen
+How Crypto Scam Recovery Can Not Happen

 Let’s start with dealing with some false assumptions and narratives that are NOT true.

-With cryptocurrency, once it is done, and confirmed, it is permanent.
+With cryptocurrency, once it is done and confirmed, it is permanent.

 So let’s address some of the lies that recovery scammers tell you:

-CHARGE BACK SCHEMES ARE FAKE
+CHARGE BACK SCHEMES ARE FAKE.

 If anyone tells you they can recover your cryptocurrency through a chargeback like with a credit card, they are lying.
 Please, run the other way of anyone who tells you this.
 They are recovery scammers.

-REVERSE HACKING THE SCAMMERS IS ILLEGAL
+REVERSE HACKING THE SCAMMERS IS ILLEGAL.

 Unauthorised access to someone else’s software, hardware, digital wallet etc, is illegal.
 Yes, even if the money contained within it is yours.